JSNA Demography

 • deprivation.

-The data in this report can be explored further for areas such as Clinical Commissioning Groups and Primary Care Networks using the JSNA 2021 demography data report.
+The data in this report can be explored further for areas such as Middle Super Output Areas (MSOAs), Integrated Care Boards and Primary Care Networks using the JSNA demography data report.

 Understanding how the population structure on the Isle of Wight has changed over time is important.
 This information can help explain the population patterns and trends we see now which influence our health.
 This short animation shows our changing and ageing population structure.
 It shows data from the first census in 1861 to the population reported in the 2021 census.
 The solid bars represent the Isle of Wight population, and the lines are England and Wales population for comparison.